brettz9/world-maker/README.md

 A simple tool for building interactive choose-your-own-adventure type of text games.
 Inspired by the coolest game from Apple IIe, Eamon ([HTML5](http://www.myabandonware.com/game/eamon-26k) or [java](http://www.eamonag.org/java/index.htm))!

+Making such games is a great beginning task for children learning programming.
+I just wanted to take it a step further (maybe serving as a possible basis of study for young intermediate programmers).

 # Installation

 `npm install .`